Blogs in the spotlight

 We start our search for typical African wedding traditions in Botswana.
 After discovering diamonds in 1967, a year after their independence, this country experienced rapid economic growth.
 Although Botswana is no longer the largest diamond producer in the world, it remains an important source of income.

 If you want to buy a diamond ring to propose with, there is a big chance that the diamond was mined from the soil of this African country.
 Prince Harry also had a diamond from Botswana set in to his engagement ring for Meghan Markle.
-But the chance that a man from Botswana will buy a diamond ring for his beloved is rather small.

 To ask his intended bride’s hand in marriage, it is customary for the husband to donate 8 cows to the bride's family.
 Although the family of the bride sometimes asks for cloth, clothing or money instead of cattle.
 It may take several years before this dowry or 'bogadi' is fully paid off.
 It has even occurred that the woman has died before the man has fully paid it off through his so-called repayment plan.

 In order to be able to get married, the couple must also receive permission from the 'kgosi', the local chief.
 Those who object to the marriage can take this up with the kgosi.
 If everyone agrees, especially the two families of the couple, the marriage can go ahead.